Arab-Israeli conflict -- Peace

 Found in 6 Collections and/or Records:

-Abstract This collection documents the activities, administrative, planning, proceedings, and correspondence of the National Jewish Community Relations Advisory Council from its founding in 1944 to 1994.
+This collection documents the activities, administration, planning, proceedings, and correspondence of the National Jewish Community Relations Advisory Council, 1944-1994.
 The collection includes correspondence, programs, minutes, proposals, reports, clippings, press releases, and publications.